yasharma2301/Simplified-AES-Algorithm-Implementation/README.md

 # Simplified-AES-Algorithm-Implementation

-This repository shows the the implementation of Simplified-AES-Algorithm in python.
+This repository shows the implementation of Simplified-AES-Algorithm in python.

 Simplified AES (S-AES) was developed by Professor Edward Schaefer of Santa Clara University and several of his students.
 It is an educational rather than a secure encryption algorithm.
 It has similar properties and structure to AES with much smaller parameters.